 Connecticut Collections has three main components:

-The heart of CTCo is a state-of-the-art collections management system that is standardized, offers access to multiple descriptive vocabulary systems, and allows cataloging for the full range of collections housed in most history museums, including objects, tools, artwork, photographs, ephemera, diaries, letters, manuscript and archival collections, textiles, household implements, and more.
-The database for internal organizational use allows you to specify storage locations, log provenance information, track loans and donations, import and export data, produce reports, and carry out other important internal collecting functions.
+CTCo is a standardized state-of-the-art collections management system that offers open access, multiple descriptive vocabulary languages, and cataloging for a full range of collections housed in most cultural institutions, history organizations, and museums, such as: objects, tools, artwork, photographs, ephemera, diaries, letters, manuscript and archival collections, textiles, household implements, and more.
+The backend relational database for organizational use allows you to specify storage locations, log provenance information, track loans and donations, import and export data, produce individualized reports, and carry out other important internal collection functions.

 CTCo is a customization of Collective Access, an open source software tool for managing and publishing museum and archival collections.
 Some of its features include:

 Want to try it out for free?
 We maintain a Connecticut Collections Sandbox where you can log in to a system populated with sample data and play around to see what the database can do.
-Email Diane Lee at ctco@clho.org for information about how to access the Sandbox.
+Email Diane Lee and Dana Meyer at ctco@clho.org for information about how to access the Sandbox.

-Researchers, students, teachers, and history buffs will be able to browse collections or search for specific kinds of artifacts, photographs, artwork, and other items using keywords, geo-reference points, object types, time period, and so on.
+Researchers, students, teachers, and history enthusiasts are able to browse collections or search for specific kinds of artifacts, photographs, artwork, and other items using keywords, geo-reference points, object types, time period, and so on.
 Visit our current public portal at ctcollections.org

-We are working with the Connecticut Digital Archive to connect the two projects so that items shared in the Connecticut Collections portal will also be published online and preserved in the state's preservation repository.
-Input the data once into your CTCo management system, mark the record for ingest into the CTDA, and your responsibility to digitally preserve your collections is done.
+In collaboration with the Connecticut Digital Archive (CTDA), Connecticut Collections is rebuilding a crosswalk between the two projects so that items shared on the public portal will also be published in the CTDA online and preserved in the state's preservation repository.
+Simply input your institutions collection data into your CTCo management system and mark the record for ingest into the CTDA, and your collection will be digitally preserved and discoverable within the archive.

 If you're accustomed to only being able to access your collections database from one computer on-site, you know how limiting that can be.
 Because it is cloud-based and securely accessible from any web browser, CTCo allows you to call up your collections database from anywhere.
 And because you can create additional user logins for free, multiple people you designate can access the database simultaneously.
 This makes it possible for volunteers or interns to catalog or enter data from home or on-site at the same time, or for you to look things up quickly without going to the office.

 Discoverability goes beyond the CTCo public portal.
 Our software connector to the Connecticut Digital Archive (CTDA) automatically makes your publicly available collections searchable through the CTDA as well.
-And since the CTDA is Connecticut's hub for the Digital Public Library of America, that means that, with no additional work, all publicly available records in your system are automatically searchable through multiple content hubs across the country.
+And since the CTDA is Connecticut's hub for the Digital Public Library of America, that means that, with no additional work or additional cost to you, all publicly available records in your system are searchable through multiple content hubs across the country.
 This means more visibility for your collections—and your organization—not just here in Connecticut but around the globe.

 For most organizations, CTCo offers more features for less money, compared to similar systems like Past Perfect Online.
 Our annual fees are billed on a sliding scale based on your organization's annual budget, and start at just $300 a year for institutions with budgets under $50,000.
-We also don't charge you extra for things like additional users or making your collections public.
-Our rates are based on your budget, not how many records or users you have, or how many items you want to share online.
+There are no extra costs/ hidden fees for additional users, or the number of records you have, or to make collections items searchable online.

 It's hard to keep up with all the trends and standards in digital preservation.
 With CTCo, you don't have to—just leave that to us.
 Our software connector to the CTDA provides long-term digital preservation for all your collection records, not just those that are designated as publicly searchable.
 We also maintain a backup of the entire system in the cloud, and are in the process of setting up a redundant backup server of our own.

-From the outset, CTCo was designed to be a powerful and affordable option, particularly for small and mid-sized organizations.
-We don't charge you extra to make a profit on this service—all our fees go directly toward the costs of running the system, including server space, backup systems, the public portal, ongoing maintenance and development, technical support and training, and staff and contractor time.
-There are no hidden fees for additional users, or the number of records you have, or to make collections items searchable online.
+From the outset, CTCo was designed to be a powerful and affordable collections management option, particularly for small and mid-sized organizations.
+We do not make a profit on this service—all our fees go directly toward the costs of running the system, including server space, backup systems, the public portal, ongoing maintenance and development, technical support and training, and staff and contractor time.

 The yearly subscription costs are based on your organization's annual operating budget.